kevinz/cli-utils-in-perl/README.md

 sftp file fetcher and processer and uploader
 --------------------------------------------
-Both the fetcher and processer can accept argument or <STDIN>,so it can be used in shell pipeline.
+Both the fetcher and processer can accept argument or &ltSTDIN&gt,so it can be used in shell pipeline.
 example:
 sftp_transfer  -f|file_processor|sftp_transfer -u